JWang233/Coursera-Deep-Learning-Specialization/README.md

 Notes include the important points from lectures, quizzes, and assignments, not including any answers.

+(Some formulars cannot be shown in github.
+One can download the repo and check out the corresponding html files)

 ### Course 1: Neural Networks and Deep Learning

 - Week 1: [Introduction to Deep Learning](https://github.com/JWang233/Coursera-Deep-Learning-Specialization/blob/master/Course1_Neural-Networks-and-Deep-Learning/Week1_Introduction/Notes.ipynb)